 The financial strength of an individual is limited.
 It is difficult to raise capital from external parties such as banks, due to the higher level of risk involved in sole proprietorships and due to the unlimited liability of its owner.

 The business operations of a sole proprietorship will be discontinued due to the death of its owner.

 There is a possibility that the individual decisions taken based only on the knowledge and experience of an individual can become unsuccessful compared to collective decisions.

-If a sole proprietorship is conducting in a different name other than the full name of its owner, it is mandatory to register the name of the business.
+If a Sole Proprietorship is conducted under a different name other than the full name of its owner, it is mandatory to register the name of the business.

 If John Doe conducts his business under the name of ‘John Stores’, the business name is required to be registered.